-I love the versatility of fatbikes, especially in a place like Wyoming where I often find myself following a cattle trail through the sagebrush in the summer or riding snowy single track in the winter.
+I adore all my bikes, but I especially Iove the versatility of fatbikes.
+In a place like Wyoming I often find myself following a cattle trail through the sagebrush in the summer or riding snowy single track in the winter.
 They aren’t fast, but they are fun — and made for exploring.

-About once or twice a year I enter a race or an endurance event, but only if it looks fun.
+About twice a year I enter a race or an endurance event, but only if it looks fun.
 My goal is simply to finish and I’m always at the back of the pack.
 I’m slow but pretty good at endurance.
-Funny enough, I am Wyoming’s leader of Back of the Pack Racing: Dead Last Doesn’t Mean Loser.

 I first started exploring Wyoming by bike when I was 20 and worked and lived at a remote fish hatchery near the small town of Medicine Bow (population 267).
 I biked on dusty two-tracks every day after work.
 It was always just me, herds of antelope, and the wind.

-Before you go, I’d love to connect with you and hear your stories as well so please subscribe to my blog!
+Before you go, I’d love to connect with you and hear your story!